"Now let's see..."

 This place felt like some sort of twisted, negative image.
 The surrounding garden seemed beautiful and bright: the complete opposite of the creatures perusing it.
 Thick, newly bloomed roses lined the west end while thin, purple blossoms overlay the walls to the east.
 These Heather first chose to approach.
 She'd never seen flowers like them, on television or otherwise, and wasn't sure what they might be either.
 Petals seemed to float around the main base of the plants, and when she walked closer, they curled up, as if fearful, until each almost looked like a natural pinwheel.

 "Aren't the Wilspin beautiful here?"
 Heather startled, realizing too late that one of the Sheriek had made its way over in silence and now stood right beside her.
 She could have sworn she'd been alone only seconds ago, but now backed away.

 The sheriek, if it was one, did not seem to take offense when she did this, but turned to observe her with an almost mirthful curiosity.
 "Are you afraid of me?"

 "No," she immediately lied, even while keeping her distance, "I'm not afraid of you things!"

-He only let out a chuckle.
-Or at least, Heather thought that he might be a he.
-This thing had a voice like no human could.
-It almost reverberated, flighty yet distinct, like the cry of the wind, but she felt it sounded just slightly too deep to belong to a female.
+He chuckled, or at least, Heather thought that he might be a he.
+This thing had a voice like no human should.
+It almost reverberated, but she felt it sounded just slightly too deep to belong to a female.